top of page

 Program Cost

-The program costs $360 not including the service trip.
+The program costs $360.
 Please apply regardless of your financial situation.
 Scholarships are available.

 BUILDER TRACK